NanashiTheNameless/VintageShock/SECURITY.md

 ## Data handling

-- Do not include personal data, access tokens, or printer credentials in reports or attachments.
+- Do not include personal data, access tokens, or credentials in reports or attachments.